gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred.

-Padding: If the number of included Protection solutions are odd the parameter MUST be padded with two zero (0) bytes of padding to make the parameter 32-bit aligned.
+Padding: If the number of included Protection solutions is odd the parameter MUST be padded with two zero (0) bytes of padding to make the parameter 32-bit aligned.

-The PVALID message MUST include exactly the same set and in the same order of SCTP Protection Solution Identifiers that was sent by this endpoint in the DTLS 1.3 Chunk Protected parameter included in the INIT or INIT-ACK CHUNK.
+The PVALID message MUST include exactly the same sequence of SCTP Protection Solution Identifiers that was sent by this endpoint in the DTLS 1.3 Chunk Protected parameter included in the INIT or INIT-ACK CHUNK.